-Why is it Important?
 There has been significant reliable evidence produced over recent years to show that breastfeeding has important advantages for both infant and mother (Unicef, Baby Friendly Initiative, 2010).
-(4) Breastfeeding has been widely acknowledged as the best means of giving infants a healthy start to life.
+Breastfeeding has been widely acknowledged as the best means of giving infants a healthy start to life.
 Breast milk is age specific and is produced at the correct temperature and without any need for preparation, It not only provides the correct amount and balance of nutrients for optimal growth and development; it also protects against illness.
 (Breastfeeding Strategy for Northern Ireland, 1999, reviewed in 2010.)

-The Story Behind the Trends -
+Percentage of Mothers Breastfeeding at Discharge

-Trends show that there has been a steady increase in mothers breastfeeding at discharge from hospital from 2007 to 2014 in the Belfast Area with a slight drop in Belfast in 2013.
-Castlereagh is above the NI percentage and Belfast below.
+The Story Behind the Trends - Trends show there has been a steady increase in mothers breastfeeding at discharge from hospital between 2008 and 2014, with all LGD's above the NI figure, except Newry & Mourne in March 2014.